Markush Editor Application

 With R-group bridging, you can create connected R-group definitions.
 First you need to select two R-groups (on the same level and with one attachment point and only one occurrence in the parent structure) and after right clicking on it, you can select the "Create Bridge" function.

-Markush enumeration panel can be opened from the Markus Editor panel toolbarbutton.
+Markush enumeration panel can be opened by clicking on the button of the toolbar.
 Enumeration can generate the specific compounds represented by the Markush structure.
 The following configuration options are available:

-Basic filter options can help to eliminate the chemically incorrect enumerates:
+Basic filter options help to eliminate the chemically incorrect enumerated structures:

-Display options help to understand the correlation between the enumerates and the Markush structure but have some performance overhead:
+Display options help to understand the correlation between the enumerated structure and the Markush structure, but they have some performance overhead:

-Biased enumeration currently can be used only with sequential enumeration.
-Enumerated structures can be limited according to the predefined property ranges.
-Biased filters guiding the full enumeration process to the desired direction and this way biased enumeration has significant performance benefits compared to the post filtering but the enumeration itself is slightly slower with biased filers.
+Biased enumeration can only be used with sequential enumeration (currently).
+Enumerated structures can be filtered according to the predefined property ranges.
+Biased filters guide the full enumeration process to the desired direction internally, thereby biased enumeration has significant performance benefits compared to post-filtering, but the enumeration process itself can be slower with such biased filers.

-Enumerated structures can be displayed into the Grid view and the Spreadsheet view.
-Spreadsheet view contains not only the enumerated structures but the used R-group fragments, and some calculated field incéouding Formula, Name Mass.
-Enumeration results can be saved in various formats by icon in the left sidebar of the enumeration panel.
+Enumerated structures can be displayed into Grid view and Spreadsheet view.
+Spreadsheet view contains not only the enumerated structures, but the used R-group fragments and some calculated fields as well, including Formula, Name and Mass.
+Enumeration results can be saved in various formats by clicking on the icon in the left sidebar of the enumeration panel.

-With Markush Composer wizard, you can automatically generate Markush structures based on a set of compounds.
-The compound set needs to be in one file (sdf, smiles, etc).
+With Markush Composer wizard, you can automatically generate Markush structures from a set of compounds.
+The compound set has to be in a single file (SDF, SMILES, etc).
 The composer wizard can be opened from File->Compose Markush Structure...

-After selecting the menu point, the Composer wizard opens.
+After selecting this action, the Composer wizard opens.

 After selecting the Input file, the generation process can be parametrized.

-If you don't want to reuse any R-group definition, uncheck the Merge duplicated R-groups check box.
+If you don't want to reuse R-group definitions, uncheck the Merge duplicated R-groups check box.

 If you don't want to generate atom lists, uncheck the Enable atom lists check box.

-You can choose between Automatic detection of scaffold or User-defined scaffold.
+You can choose between Automatic detection of the scaffold or using a User-defined scaffold.

 For processing a very large set of compounds, you can choose a fast search mode instead of normal in Search mode.
-With fast search mode, the precision of the common substructure finding algorithm is lower, which can cause suboptimal result in some cases.
+With fast search mode, the precision of the internal similarity calculations is reduced, which can cause suboptimal resulst in some cases.

-If the largest common part of the set of compounds is lower than the Minimum scaffold size, the composer generates more than one Markush structures with larger scaffolds.
+If the largest common part of the set of compounds is smaller than the Minimum scaffold size, the composer generates multiple Markush structures with larger scaffolds.

 If some of the R-group fragments in an R-group definition have larger common parts than the Minimum common size of nesting R-groups, the algorithm generates a new nested R-group.

-If User-defined scaffold option selected, with the Next button you can navigate to the second page of the wizard dialog.
+If User-defined scaffold option selected, you can navigate to the second page of the wizard dialog with the Next button.
 In the second page, a preferred scaffold can be set.
 Input structures not containing the preferred scaffold can be ignored with the Ignore input molecules not containing the scaffold option or in other case composer generates one or more additional Markush structures with different scaffolds for the non-matching input structures.
-If you not set any scaffold, Composer tries to find the optimal scaffold automatically.
+If you do not set any scaffold, Composer tries to find the optimal scaffold automatically.
 You can use atom lists, bond lists, and R-groups on your predefined scaffold.
-If you don't define any R-group Composer automatically add R-groups to your scaffold, but if you define at least one R-group Composer use exactly what you set, that means input molecules with substituents in different position will be ignored.
+If you don't define any R-group on this manually specified scaffold, Composer automatically adds R-groups to it, but if you define at least one R-group, Composer uses R-groups exactly how you set them.
+That is, input molecules with substituents in different position will be ignored.